 Evergreen, Trees, Decorative fruit or berries

-Brazilian native to 50 ft. tall, 20 to 25 ft. wide, with exceptionally straight trunk.
-Arching, glossy...
+Brazilian native that grows to 50 ft. tall and 20–25 ft. wide, with an exceptionally straight tr...

 From Australia and New Zealand.
 Arching or pendent gray-green fertile fronds, 3 ft. high and wide.
 Pro...

 Native to southern hemisphere tropics and subtropics.
 Grows to 3 ft. tall and wide, spreading wider by...